GIRCrypto/crypto-chart-patterns/README.md

 Taking notes while reading Encyclopedia of Chart patterns [by Thomas Bulkowski](https://www.amazon.com/Encyclopedia-Chart-Patterns-Thomas-Bulkowski/dp/0471668265).
 Ultimately, I'll study other sources on the same subject and replace Bulkowski's words with my own.
 I'm just becomming familiar with the subject, atm.

+### Intro

+According to BabyPips there are [3 main groups](https://www.babypips.com/learn/forex/how-to-trade-chart-patterns) of trading patterns:

+1. Reversal
+   * Double Top
+   * Double Bottom
+   * Head and Shoulders
+   * Inverse Head and Shoulders
+   * Rising Wedge
+   * Falling Wedge
+2. Continuation
+   * wedges
+   * rectangles
+   * pennants
+* Note that wedges can be considered either reversal or continuation patterns depending on the trend on which they form.
+3. Bi-lateral
+   * Triangles

 ## Contents
 * [Broadening Formations](#Broadening-Formations)